 Quality: The review process is conducted following high quality standards, comparable to other national and review processes.

 Confidentiality: All proposals and the knowledge, data, and documents contained therein will be kept in the strictest confidentiality.

 Ethics and Integrity: Proposals which fall short of the University's ethical standards will not be considered.

 The ERS Management Team collects the anonymized reviews and creates an overview of all evaluations.
 If both supervisors of the selection committee have strong reservations about the quality of the proposal, an evaluation is not conducted upon agreement with the ERS Steering Committee.
 In this case both supervisors issue a short evaluation, in which the most significant critical points are summarized.
-The ERS Selection Group draws on these anonymous evaluations when deliberating on which projects are to be recommended for funding.
+The ERS Selection Committee draws on these anonymous evaluations when deliberating on which projects are to be recommended for funding.

 The Rector's Office has the final decision making authority and decides on which projects will receive funding.